stolba/privacy-analysis/README.md

 Code for the "Privacy Leakage of Search-based Multi-Agent Planning Algorithms" paper to appear at ICAPS 2019.
 Relevant papers are stored in the doc folder.

 # requirements
-* python3 with pulp
+* python3 with pulp for LP computation
-* graphviz for vizualization
+* graphviz for vizualization (optional)
-* jupyter notebook/lab to open the interactive .ipnb files
+* jupyter notebook/lab to open the interactive .ipnb files (optional, the pure python scripts can be run without it)
+* sympy to compute and cache the number of transition systems (optional)

 # running
 1. install dependencies